 You do not need to give your name unless you are a professional required to report by the laws of your state; however in all cases the contact information of persons required to report is confidential and protected by law.
 Although they are allowed anonymous reports, it is helpful to give your name if more information is needed.

-A person who is required to report child abuse and who does not is committing a crime.
+A mandated reporter who fails to make a report is committing a crime.
 Penalties vary by state.
 Your state laws define the type of crime and jail time and / or any fine imposed.

 Are you a mandated reporter?
 Have you completed mandated reporter training?
 Do you know what to do if you suspect abuse?